Toubat/LightAndSoundMemory/README.md

 How do we build a project involving multiple webpages and use javascript to nevigate to each page?

+How to change the background of the body

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
-Be specific. (recommended 100 - 300 words) YOUR ANSWER HERE]
+Be specific. (recommended 100 - 300 words)

 The most time-consuming part is building additional feature.
-Specifically, adding more pitche
+Specifically, adding more syllables with varying frequency so as to emulate the available pitches of a real instruments.
+I seached a lot of information online, and finally I found the exact frequency of "do re mi fa so la si".
+I updated frequency map and added more buttons on index.html.
+It also cost me a lot of time in finding additional pairs of color (one light, one dark) for each of the newly added button.
+Finally, refactoring guess() method by adding number of available of mistakes and reordering logics to reduce lines of code also takes a lot of time.
+Overall, I feel like designing a website is quite similar to designing mobile phone app.
+Both have to create a layout file, and handle logics of each UI component with its corresponding code, and I feel like I'm really comfortable with doing web-development in this assignment.